14th Dalai Lama: Early life and background

-Lhamo Thondup was born on 6 July 1935 to Choekyong Tsering and his wife Dekyi Tsering, a farming and horse trading family in the small hamlet of Taktser, Qinghai.
-Traditionally the Qinghai Province is considered as a Tibetan cultural zone named Amdo, but by the time of his birth it was de facto controlled by the Ma clique, a Muslim warlord clan which was loyal to the Republic of China.
-(Note: Tibet was de facto independent from 1912 to 1951, but nevertheless it did not maintain control over Amdo throughout the duration of its independence.)
+Lhamo Thondup was born on 6 July 1935, to Choekyong Tsering and his wife Dekyi Tsering, a farming and horse trading family in the small hamlet of Taktser under the control of the Ma clique loyal to the Republic of China as part of Qinghai and on the edge of the traditionally Tibetan region of Amdo.
 He was one of seven siblings to survive childhood and one of the three supposed reincarnated Rinpoches in the same family.
 His eldest sister, Tsering Dolma, was 16 years his senior and was midwife to his mother at his birth.
 She would accompany him into exile and found Tibetan Children's Villages.
 His eldest brother, Thupten Jigme Norbu, had been recognised at the age of three by the 13th Dalai Lama as the reincarnation of the high Lama, the 6th Taktser Rinpoche.
 His fifth brother, Tendzin Choegyal, had been recognised as the 16th Ngari Rinpoche.
 His sister, Jetsun Pema, spent most of her adult life on the Tibetan Children's Villages project.
 The Dalai Lama has said that his first language was "a broken Xining language which was (a dialect of) the Chinese language, a form of Central Plains Mandarin", and his family speaks neither Amdo Tibetan nor Lhasa Tibetan.